Photo from Canva

 8 Smart Reasons to Hire a Buyer's Agent

-The 2019 edition of the National Association of Realtors Profile of Home Buyers and Sellers cites 89% of buyers recently purchased their home through a real estate agent or broker.
+The National Association of Realtors 2022 Quick Real Estate Statistics cites that 86% of buyers recently purchased their home through a real estate agent or broker.
 This statistic clearly shows many buyers find significant benefit in working with a buyer’s agent.

 If you need specific reasons to hire a buyer’s agent, here’s eight more.